 Caring for a wheelchair may be one of those things.

-Tips for Keeping the Wheelchair Safe for Use
+Tips for Safe Wheelchair Use

 There are many ways for wheelchairs to wear out or be used in such a way that harm could occur.
+In fact, in 2016, almost 18% of all wheelchair users were injured in a wheelchair-related accident and 44-57% reported a wheelchair breakdown.
+Worse yet, 20-30% of those with a breakdown were stranded at or away from home.

 Here are a few tips for wheelchair safety: